Blog

 Progressing forward in my career the V-Model was an effective tool to keep sight of the big picture when focusing so closely on the finer details of each required task.
 We use this tool as a method of visualizing the Commissioning Process and giving a rough timeline of when tasks are performed as well as the general purpose for each task.
 It also details how each task relates to the others to accomplish the overall commissioning goal.
 I feel this could be useful to project Owners as well, and so this white paper was born.

-I have worked on many projects, both large and small, throughout the North East.
+I have worked on many projects, both large and small, throughout the northeast.
 When it comes to both new construction and renovations, large teams are implemented to deliver the project to the Owner.
 Architects and Engineers design the space and building systems.
-Construction Managers and Sub-Contractors construct space and systems as specified in the design documents.
+Construction Managers and Sub-Contractors construct the space and systems as specified in the design documents.
 The Commissioning Authority implements and documents the Commissioning Process.
 Of all the projects that I have been involved in, for the most part all team members were trying to complete the project on time, under budget, and to the best of their ability.
-So if an Owner hires only competent professionals to design, construct, and test their new building or space, what else can be done to reduce the number of complaints by occupants long after the project’s completion?
+So, if an Owner hires only competent professionals to design, construct, and test their new building or space, what else can be done to reduce the number of complaints by occupants long after the project’s completion?
 The Commissioning V-Model can be used.

 Commissioning Projects